 \paragraph{Junior–Senior Agent Handoff.} All samples then enter our handoff pipeline.
-The task is first assigned to the Junior agent, $G_{\text{junior}}$ (Gemini 2.5 Flash), which receives the audio $A$ and the optional visual context $c_v$.
-Let the output caption be $c_a = G_{\text{junior}}(A, c_v)$.
-This caption $c_a$ is then flagged if it (i) meets our complexity criteria (text-based heuristics to identify complex audio scenes), (ii) contains high-frequency hallucination phrases, or (iii) fails our differentiated CLAP \cite{elizalde2023clap} check, $\text{CLAP}(c_a, A) < \tau_{clap}$, where $\tau_{clap}$ is $0.35$ for general audio and $0.15$ for music.
-Flagged tasks are escalated to the Senior agent, $G_{\text{senior}}$ (Gemini 2.5 Pro).
-To control costs, the Senior agent's reasoning output is limited to 128 tokens, providing a more precise caption. \paragraph{Post-hoc Filtering and Verification.}
+Each sample is first assigned to the Junior agent, $G_{\text{junior}}$ (Gemini 2.5 Flash), which receives the audio $A$ and the optional visual context $c_v$, producing a caption $c_a = G_{\text{junior}}(A, c_v)$.
+This caption $c_a$ is flagged if it (i) triggers complexity criteria (text-based heuristics to identify complex audio scenes), (ii) contains high-frequency hallucination phrases, or (iii) fails a differentiated CLAP \cite{elizalde2023clap} check, $\text{CLAP}(c_a, A) < \tau_{clap}$, where $\tau_{clap}$ is $0.35$ for general audio and $0.15$ for music.
+Flagged samples are escalated to the Senior agent, $G_{\text{senior}}$ (Gemini 2.5 Pro).
+To control costs, the reasoning output of the Senior agent is limited to 128 tokens, yielding a more precise caption. \paragraph{Post-hoc Filtering and Verification.}

-Finally, all generated captions $c_a$ undergo a two-stage verification.
+Finally, all generated captions $c_a$ undergo two-stage verification.
 First, a CLAP (T-A) filtering model \cite{elizalde2023clap} ensures high Text-Audio faithfulness; captions where $\text{CLAP}(c_a, A) < \tau_{verify}$ are discarded.
-Second, for captions from the \textit{A-V Enhanced Path} ($c_v \neq \emptyset$), an A-V-T Verifier, $V_{\text{AVT}}$, ensures $c_a$ is a reasonable acoustic inference given $c_v$.
-Captions that pass all filters are accepted into the final dataset $\mathcal{D}_{\text{SoundAtlas (Ours)}}$, which augments VGGSound \cite{chen2020vggsound} and AudioSet \cite{gemmeke2017audio} datasets with human-expert-level audio captions.
+Second, for captions from the \textit{A-V Enhanced Path} ($c_v \neq \emptyset$), an V-A-T Verifier, $V_{\text{AVT}}$, checks that $c_a$ is a plausible acoustic description given $c_v$.
+Captions that pass all filters are accepted into the final dataset $\mathcal{D}_{\text{SoundAtlas (Ours)}}$, which augments VGGSound \cite{chen2020vggsound} and AudioSet \cite{gemmeke2017audio} with human-expert-level audio captions.